JNU-Tangyin/imagineRTB/README.md

 2. Prepare Data.

 Download the original datasets from [IPINYOU](https://contest.ipinyou.com/) and [YOYI](https://apex.sjtu.edu.cn/datasets/7).
 Process the raw dataset according to the instruction in `datasets.ipynb` under the `datasets` folder.

-Considering the dataset size and space limitations, we provide a mini datasets for users to directly invoke and experiment with.
+Considering the dataset size and space limitations, we provide a mini IPINYOU datasets `train.theta_2997.txt` and `test.theta_2997.txt` for users to directly invoke and experiment with.
+As suggested, users could actually skip this data preparation step to the 3rd step and run the `main.py` to get the picture before diving themselves into the complete datasets.

 3. Train and evaluate model.
 You can adjust parameters in global.py and reproduce the experiment results as the following examples: